SAP/spartacus-docs/_pages/contributing/commit-guidelines.md

 - `DEPRECATED`
 - `DEPRECATIONS`

-The footer is also where you can automatically close your issue with a keyword (such as `closes` or `fixes`).
+The footer is also the place where you should reference issue you are fixing (eg. `closes #123` or `fixes #123`).
 For information on the format, and a list of the available keywords, see [GitHub Help](https://help.github.com/articles/closing-issues-using-keywords/).
+Additionally it will automatically close your issue once you merge your PR to default repository branch.

 ### Reverting a Commit